so-fancy/diff-so-fancy/readme.md

 ## Usage

-Configure git to use `diff-so-fancy` for all diff output (recommended):
+Configure git to use `diff-so-fancy` for all diff output:
 ```shell
 git config --global core.pager "diff-so-fancy | less --tabs=4 -RFX"
 ```